Bob May (ice hockey): Career

 May played for North Dakota for two seasons in the early 1950s and was named captain his final year.
 After graduating May turned to coaching, first leading Wayzata High School then Roosevelt High School before he was named as the bench boss for his alma mater.
 May was appointed coach of the Fighting Sioux when the university's president chose him instead of Ken Johannson, when the athletic directors were undecided.

 May's first season brought incredible success as the Fighting Sioux won their first conference title and reached the 1958 NCAA Championship game.
-The next year the WIHL was dissolved but that didn't stop May's team as they were again invited to the tournament only this time they were able to take home the Trophy, the programs first.
+The WIHL was dissolved the following year, but that didn't stop May's team.
+They were once again invited to the tournament, bringing home the program's first national title.

 May left the program to become the coach of the Minneapolis Millers for a year before he entered dental school.
 He became the team dentist for the Minnesota North Stars in 1968 and served in that capacity until 1983.
 In 1974 he became the coach of the newly formed Wayzata Checkers girls ice hockey team and led the team for its first seven seasons.
 In that time his team won a state title, three national titles and took first place in the 1979 Friendship Tournament held in Helsinki.
 Later in life he was brought back to Wayzata High School the second time to coach the first two seasons of the girls ice hockey team.
 He was able to help the squad to a conference championship in his second year.